 To achieve its sustainability vision by 2030, Vans' commitments include:

-Top materials will be 100 percent regenerative, responsibly sourced, renewable or recycled
+and polyester — will be regenerative, responsibly sourced, renewable or

 Reducing the average impact of top materials by 35 percent by 2025